lh3/lh3.github.com/_posts/2014-07-19-a-proposal-of-the-grapical-fragment-assembly-format.md

 decided to give a try myself.
 This is the Graphical Fragment Assembly format, or GFA in abbreviation.

-In this long post, I will start from the theoretical basis of assembly graph, give an overview of the format, then describe the format and finally discuss the potential issues with the proposal.
+In this post, I will start from the theoretical basis of assembly graph, describe the format and finally discuss the potential issues with the proposal.

 I showed an earlier version of this format to Richard Durbin, Daniel Zerbino and Benedict Paten last night in Oxford.
 That version was a variant of FASTA.
 When I